apeiros/iso-iban/README.markdown

 Summary
 -------

-ISO::IBAN implements IBAN (International Bank Account Number) specification as per ISO 13616-1.
+ISO::IBAN implements the IBAN (International Bank Account Number) specification as per ISO 13616-1.
 It provides methods to generate valid IBAN numbers from components, or to validate a given IBAN.